NetApp/Puppet-with-NetApp-Service-Level-Manager/README.md

 # Puppet-with-NetApp-Service-Level-Manager
-Puppet modules used to deploy and configure NLSM
+Puppet modules used to deploy and configure NSLM